oddbird/oddleventy/content/talks/responsive-components.md

 Over the last decade
 Object-Oriented & Responsive design have become the norm -- with tools like Flexbox, Grid, intrinsic sizing, and `aspect-ratio` giving us even more layout control.
-CSS has always been designed for a responsive web, but that goal-post can shift over time.
+CSS has always been designed for a responsive web, but that goalpost can shift over time.
 These new features will help bring CSS up-to-speed with the latest patterns in modern web design.
 Let's see how they work!